Select The Best Fence Design For Your Site—

 To Reduce Risk and Liability…

 Are electric fences a serious safety risk to humans?

-Because touching an electric fence leaves a vivid and painful memory and the voltages are also high, most assume that the risk to life and limb must also be high.
-In fact, the opposite is true.
-Consider that hundreds of thousands of people throughout the world are “exposed” to the millions of electric fences every day—yet electric fences account for (but are not always the cause of) less than one human death or serious injury per year worldwide.
-Compare that to the number of annual injuries and deaths that occur from human exposure to tractors, skid loaders, ladders, PTO shafts, balers, mowers, combines, bulls, stallions, shotguns, knives, etc. This is not to suggest that there is no risk.
+Because touching an electric fence is painful and the voltages are high, most assume that the risks from an energized fence must also be high.
+That’s a myth.
+Consider that millions of people throughout the world are “exposed” to millions of electric fences every day—yet they are involved in (but are not always the cause of) less than one human death or serious injury per year worldwide.
+Compare that to the number of annual injuries and deaths that occur from human exposure to tractors, skid loaders, ladders, PTO shafts, balers, mowers, combines, bulls, stallions, rifles, shotguns, knives, etc. This is not to suggest that there is no risk at all.
 There is, indeed, a small level of risk.
 And with risk, there is also liability to the fence’s owner.

 What NOT to do!

 - Never place your head or upper spine near an electrified wire.
 Accidental head or neck contact can occur when pushing a voltage probe into the soil.
 Be careful when doing so to avoid head-to-wire contact!